This picture is the face of a baby who needed another nap but doesn’t take the third nap of the day anymore. *heavy sigh*

 At around the 6-month mark (unless your baby is a bad napper or otherwise high needs like, oh, my first three children were) your baby will likely start sleeping less and less at that third nap time.
 You might notice Baby not wanting to take that nap at all.
 Then you might notice how completely cranky Baby is without said nap.
 Then you might wonder why you’re pulling your hair out.

-The thing with the third nap is that they stop doing it before they stop needing it.
+The thing with the third nap is, they stop doing it before they stop needing it.
 When they’d normally nap, they now just need a “reset” so that they can stay up another couple hours until bedtime.

 So how can you drop that nap with grace and pizazz?
 Here are some tips and tricks I learned.